The Scope Of This Privacy Code

 When an individual applies for a product or service and provides Personal Information, IMS will advise the individual that his/her Personal Information may be used by IMS to market other products and services to the individual.

 IMS will keep Personal Information only as long as necessary for the identified purposes.
-IMS will destroy, delete or make anonymous any Personal Information no longer needed for its identified purposes or for legal requirements.
+IMS will destroy, delete or make anonymous any Personal Information no longer needed for its identified purposes or in order to meet legal requirements.

 Keeping Personal Information Accurate